-"In the month of September, 2018, we continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
-Also we anticipate an upcoming award of an additional contract to a DBE firm in the area of Security Guard services."
+"We continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
+We also anticipate that the existing project work will increase resulting in expanded work for current DBE subcontractors."